ScanNet/ScanNet/README.md

 ### ScanNet C++ Toolkit
 Tools for working with ScanNet data.
 [SensReader](SensReader) loads the ScanNet `.sens` data of compressed RGB-D frames, camera intrinsics and extrinsics, and IMU data.

+### Camera Parameter Estimation Code
+Code for estimating camera parameters and depth undistortion.
+Required to compute sensor calibration files which are used by the pipeline server to undistort depth.
+See [CameraParameterEstimation](CameraParameterEstimation) for details.

 ### Mesh Segmentation Code
 Mesh supersegment computation code which we use to preprocess meshes and prepare for semantic annotation.
 Refer to [Segmentator](Segmentator) directory for building and using code.